-How does Massachusetts Enforce it’s Tax on Real Estate in Estate of Florida Decedent?
+How does MA Enforce it’s Tax on Real Estate in Estate of FL Decedent?

 My entire estate is worth about $6 million.
 I am now single and a legal resident of Florida.
 I still own a home in Massachusetts (worth $300,000).
 I stay at the Massachusetts home for about five months of the year.
 I understand that owning this house in Massachusetts will cause me to be liable for a portion of the Massachusetts estate tax.
 I have not filed a Massachusetts state income tax return for several years now.
 All of my assets are in trust (except the cars), including the Massachusetts home.
 Nothing will go through probate (except the autos).
 So, who is going to tell the state of Massachusetts that I died and owe the tax?
 My trustee, my Florida accountant, the clerk in the registry when the deed is transferred from the trust to my son?
 What type of filing is required to tell the state of Massachusetts I died?